The Henry Semester in Washington, D.C.

 STDC 344: Internship in Washington, DC

-STDC 343: Integrating Faith and Public Life: Acclimation and Advocacy
+STDC 343: Integrating Faith and Public Life: People, Policy, Principles

-STDC 342: Special Topics in Public Life: A History of US Relations with Latin America
+STDC 342: Special Topics in Public Life: Bureaucracy and Civil Service

-SOWK 380: Social Work Practicum in Washington, DC
+SOWK 380: Social Work Field Assignment in Washington, DC

 STDC 343: Integrating Faith and Public Life

-AccommodationsYou will stay with other Calvin students in a mansion between the Convention Center and Union Station with easy access to nearby public transportation.
+AccommodationsYou will live in apartment style housing in the Capitol Hill area, with easy access to nearby public transportation.